DestinyWeaves/Guidebook/animals-and-plants/dragons.md

 ### Mating Flight

-When a female comes into estrus, she will show signs of irritability, a warmer than usual body temperature, their hide will appear to glow and pulsate before instinct will come into play and have the female want to feed then take flight.
+When a female comes into estrus, she will show signs of irritability, a warmer-than-usual body temperature, their hide will appear to glow and pulsate before instinct will come into play and have the female want to feed then take flight.
 It's an accepted thing that riders will mentally fight with their dragon to ensure that they blood their kill, rather than take meat as eating meat would weigh them down and put the dragon at risk of starting to breed and it ending with impact into the ground at high speed.

 During a copulation flight, both dragons will stretch their wings out to slow their descent towards the ground so that they can finish mating before needing to split apart.
 It’s thought that a longer, higher flight means more eggs, with a better color spread.